 In Upstart’s pipeline is Supply Change Capital, a sustainability-focused early-stage venture capital firm that invests at the intersection of food, culture and technology.
 The Los Angeles-based and women of color-led firm has deployed $10 million across 14 companies since it launched in 2020.
 Two-thirds of companies in the portfolio are led by people of color and more than half are women.

 “We believe that culture and climate are the two defining forces of our time, and we’re particularly interested in how they affect the future of food,” Supply Change’s Noramay Cadena said at the event.
-The venture firm is raising a $40 million for its inaugural fund to “invest across the supply chain in regenerative agriculture, foodtech and brands that are culture first.”
+The venture firm is raising a $40 million inaugural fund to “invest across the supply chain in regenerative agriculture, foodtech and brands that are culture first.”
 LPs include General Mills, a Massachusetts insurance company, banks, foundations, family offices and high-net-worth investors.

 Also led by women, SoGal Ventures is looking to raise a $60 million venture capital fund to invest in early-stage women and other diverse founders creating human-centric and sustainability-minded solutions.
 The fund will target creative founders building billion-dollar beauty and fashion businesses.
 SoGal’s Pocket Sun says more than half of the fund has already been committed.